 While the focus is on budgets, Jessi gets into marriage too, covering how to respect one another when coming with a spending plan.
 It's real life on a budget.

 Matt Becker is a fee-only financial planner who started his site to help new parents build happy families by making money simple.

-He covers big picture goals like financial independence but also the day to the
+He covers big picture goals like financial independence but also the day to the stuff of parenthood.